The Science of Choice ...

 Historical 'success' unfolds as, at each level, as structures & behaviour that fails die out.
 Self consistent coherence emerges from a sifting process involving rewards and punishments but at the same time new experiments create new diversity.

-Most experiments fail and most new evidence is likely to be wrong ... but some are fruitful, spreading patterns of behaviour whenever tests and the rigors of time find reinforcement from the environment.
+Most experiments fail and most new evidence is likely to be wrong ... but some are fruitful, spreading patterns of behaviour whenever tests and the rigours of time find reinforcement from the environment.
 Such behaviours are 'path dependent' and become 'locked into' successful history and as survivors they become part of the future environment.

 Economics explains current decision making by learning from the past and imagining the future possibilities as DNA evolved ...
 The Baldwin Effect -

 NB chasing profits & cutting losses ... creative destruction ... an arms race ... a man's gotta eat or be eaten ... if you don't the Japanese will ...